juvu/DayTrade-SwingTrade/README.md

 > *  Sup/res are usually an area, not a price point, be conservative.
 > * Only prices that show a clear sup/res and stand out to you are important.
 > * Price levels can be drawn on the wick edge of a longer timeframe in a candlestick, where as for swing trading, the more bars it cross the better.
+#### How to Trade Major Price Levels
+1. Look at the watchlist of the day, find areas with major price levels.
+2. If an indecision candle forms around a major price point in a 5 minute chart, buy it as close to the price level as possible.
+Set a stop loss tightly under the price level.
+3. Keep profit near next price level or when it consolidates.
+4. Sell half of the position on the way up and move the stop loss up for a break even.
 ---
 ### Red-to-Green Trading
 ### Open range breakouts